happyPrince169/swe-lab2/readme.md

-This is Lab2 in SWE2
+# Lab2 in SWE2

+This repository stores sample code of some design patterns written in Python.